huggingface/blog/regions.md

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/storage-regions/upload-speed.png)

-As an example, if you are located in Europe, you can expect to see ~4-5x faster upload and download speeds vs. repositories stored in the US.
+As an example, if you are located in Europe and store your repositories in the EU region, you can expect to see ~4-5x faster upload and download speeds vs. if they were stored in the US.